abdulappengineer/JsonPlaceholder-Clean-Architecture/README.md

-Of course!
-Here’s a **professional and clean `README.md`** you can use for your GitHub project [JsonPlaceholder-Clean-Architecture](https://github.com/abdulappengineer/JsonPlaceholder-Clean-Architecture):

----

 # JsonPlaceholder-Clean-Architecture

 This is a sample Android application demonstrating **Clean Architecture** principles using **Kotlin**, **Jetpack Compose**, **Hilt**, **Retrofit**, and **Coroutines**.